ikc8581/Koopman_Project/README.md

 ### Cartpole demos

 The early part of the project was spent implementing a Koopman model on a simplem system in order to get acquainted with the approach the algorithm uses.
 The classic cartpole penduluum system was selected, and implemented in both a control balancing context, and a pure system modeling and propagation through time context.
-Gazebo was used as a simulator. obot URDF and gazebo files were developed in the urdf folder.
+Gazebo was used as a simulator.
+Robot URDF and gazebo files were developed in the urdf folder.
 In order to run these experiments, the following can be run after cloning this repo into a workspace:

 * `roslaunch cartpole cartpole_slide_drive.launch mode:=<mode>`